BAMresearch/NFDI4IngScientificWorkflowRequirements/docs/vision_challenges.rst

 .. _paper:

-Level 0: scientific paper
+Scientific paper
 -------------------------

 Findings from research activities are usually communicated to the community by means of publications in scientific journals.
-At the time of writing this article, most scientific publications still stop at this level.
+At the time of writing this article, for most scientific publications this is the only published data.

 .. _transparency:

-Level 1: transparent research
+Transparent research
 -----------------------------

 Publishing the *data* used in or produced by scientific investigations allows peers